Satisfactory Academic Progress (SAP)

 Financial Aid recipients are required to meet Compton College's Satisfactory Academic Progress (SAP) requirements.
 SAP provides qualitative, quantitative and incremental standards by which the college can determine that students receiving federal financial aid funds are maintaining the satisfactory academic progress required for their course of study.
 Failure to maintain SAP will result in loss of financial assistance.
 SAP for students will be determined at the end of each semester after the grade submission deadline.

 Effective July 1, 2011, new Federal Regulations went into effect that significantly changed the SAP Policy.
 All students MUST meet the new SAP beginning on that date.
 Among the changes are the removal of Probation 1 and Probation 2 from the SAP calculation.
 There are no exceptions to these new regulations.
-The financial aid office reviews academic progress each semester for Compton College.
+The Financial Aid office reviews academic progress each semester for Compton College.
 All attempted units are counted, irrespective of whether or not financial aid was received.
 We count all incompletes (I's), Withdrawals (Ws), Excused Withdrawals (EWs), Credit/No Credit, Pass/No Pass and all repeated coursework.
 Academic Renewal is not recognized for financial aid purposes, and is always counted in units attempted, GPA calculation, and maximum time frame, even when a more favorable grade was subsequently received, both attempts would be counted.
 We will pay for failed courses and count the units in SAP, up to the maximum allowed by the College.
 Once a student passes a course, however, we will only pay for one subsequent attempt.
-Both attempts, even if aid was not received, will count in the SAP Calculation.
-If a student transfers in course work from other institutions, we will count all attempted units accepted in SAP calculation, for both progress and maximum time frame.
+Both attempts, even if aid was not received, will count in the SAP calculation.
 Any student who contests units as not degree applicable, would need to follow the maximum time frame appeal process as outlined below.
 When a student is not meeting SAP, Compton College will offer one semester (maximum) of Financial Aid Warning before aid is disqualified for progress.
 There is no Financial Aid Warning for maximum time frame.

-Attempted Maximum Time Frame: (generally 90 Units or more for most AA/AS programs, but may be less): Students who have attempted 90 units (the maximum time frame limit of 150%) or more, are required to appeal each semester/ school year to receive financial aid.
+Generally 90 units or more for most AA/AS, AA-T/AS-T programs, but may be less.
+Students who have attempted 90 units (the maximum time frame limit of 150%) or more, are required to appeal to receive financial aid.
 Individual certificate programs have their own maximum time frame.
 To identify the maximum time frame, 100% of units required are taken plus an additional 50%.
 For example, a 30 unit certificate program has a maximum time frame of 45 units.
 It is critical that students take the correct classes required for their degree, as even passing one's classes with a high GPA, does not ensure the student will be able to graduate within the 150% maximum time frame.
 Taking courses not required for one's degree, may result in the student being cut off from receiving future financial aid (see below.)

-Important Information: If at any point in time it is determined that the Student cannot complete their course of study within the 150% timeframe (90 units for AA/AS, other certificate programs will vary), they will be immediately disqualified from future financial aid (may include the CCPG), for the remainder of their program, even if currently meeting the standards.
+If at any point it is determined that the student cannot complete their course of study within the 150% time frame (90 units for AA/AS, AA-T/AS-T, other certificate programs will vary), they will be immediately disqualified from future financial aid, for the remainder of their program, even if currently meeting the standards.